 1. Kao Tone (Straight knee) is done by thrusting the knee straight upward.

-2. Kao Dode (Jumping knee) is done when to boxer springs up, thrusting the knee towards the target.
+2. Kao Dode (Jumping knee) is done when the boxer jumps up, thrusting the knee towards the target.
 This is similar to the straight knee throw.
 The difference being did with this technique, the boxer jumps a little bit to add to the momentum of the thrust.

 3. Kao Noi (Small knee) is used to counter when the opponent thrust a knee throw or is about to lift his leg for a knee or throw a kick.